Skip to main content

 Sensory safari

 We experience a lot more nature than we realise.
-With a bit of practice, we can become much more aware of it and get better at using it to ground us.
+With a bit of practice, we can increase our awareness of it and get better at using it to ground us.
 A sensory safari is one excellent way to do this.
-It’s an activity that can be done wherever you are, and is flexible enough to suit whatever time you have.
+It’s an activity that can be done wherever you are, and is flexible enough to suit whatever time you have and is flexible to your abilities.
 Outdoors or in, you can choose to sit and observe, or move around at a gentle pace.
 When you’re settled, choose one (or more) of your available senses and hone in.

 What can you hear?